Online CVR: INEC vows to prosecute hackers - Vanguard News

 Hart further advised the general public that the online registration by INEC is a public service and therefore, it was free of charge.

-According to him, there was nothing like INEC approved Cybercafé, online registration centre, or scratch card.

-“All that registrants/applicants need is a device including a mobile phone that can connect to the internet, “he said.
+“All that registrants/applicants need is a device including mobile phone that can connect to the internet”, he said.